blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 - South: tunnel to 11

 ### 8 Leech dog zombie den
-6 dogs infected by the leeches have gathered in this entranceway to Dwarven ruins.
+6 dogs infected by the leeches have gathered in this entranceway to titan ruins.

 ```